 Your attorney can request that the entire chain of texts between spouses be printed in order to review them.
 Spouses may also ask their cell phone provider for a list of all numbers texted or called.
 Commonly called numbers can be checked through a reverse number site.
 E-mails and social media pages can be a minefield or a goldmine—depending on which side of the aisle you’re on.

 If you have legal access to your spouse’s email account, then they can be used as evidence in court.
-Be sure to discuss the issue with your Barrington, Illinois divorce attorney so you can avoid violating any federal or state laws or privacy expectations.
+Be sure to discuss the issue with your Cary, Illinois divorce attorney so you can avoid violating any federal or state laws or privacy expectations.
 If an account is password-protected, using keyloggers and spyware is illegal, absent a subpoena, so always ask your Vaclavek Hartman Vaclavek attorney before you attempt any investigating on your own.

 Can a Divorce Lawyer Find My Spouse’s Undisclosed Bank Accounts or Other Hidden Assets?

 Unfortunately, divorce can bring out the worst traits in many people, and a significant number of spouses attempt to conceal assets, income, or other crucial financial information during a divorce.
 A spouse’s vindictiveness can result in attempts to devalue or flat-out hide marital assets as a means of letting go of the least amount possible.
 Finding these hidden assets could be crucial to your future.
 The Vaclavek Hartman Vaclavek attorneys have dealt with spouses who attempt to hide assets and understand how to deal with these attempts.
 If you are unsure whether your spouse is concealing assets, discuss the issue with your attorney, with the following in mind: